 - Most duties of a USFS ranger can be accomplished by carefully chosen, well-trained citizen volunteers.
-PWV recruits citizens who fully represent our community and those who use our region's outdoor resources.
+PWV recruits local citizens who care about and use the region's outdoor resources.
 Members commit to a minimum of six days of service each year "hiking or riding with a purpose." - PWV members have no law enforcement authority but use education and diplomacy to promote compliance with Wilderness and backcountry regulations and Leave No Trace principles - PWV members wear uniform shirts with identifying patches and name badges that make them a highly visible non-official U.S. Forest Service presence on the trails.
-They typically carry two-way radios and/or SPOT satellite communicators, and are trained to handle various emergency situations that might be encountered in the backcountry. - PWV is an all-volunteer organization with no paid staff
+They typically carry two-way radios and/or satellite communicators, and are trained to handle various emergency situations that might be encountered in the backcountry. - PWV is an all-volunteer organization with no paid staff.